DIY project: adding bamboo veneer flowers to Ikea Lack tables

 7. Repeat steps 4 — 6 for each additional flower.
 Make sure the tables look good from every angle.
 (I decided against the small flower in the end.)

 8. The veneer I used is from Moso Veneer Products.
 Call the phone number on their website to place an order.
 As of this writing, it’s $2 per square foot, sold in 4- by 8-foot sheets.
 That’s way too much for this project, but I can think of 101 uses for the leftovers.
 Can’t you?
+UPDATE: The Moso Veneer Products website is no longer active.
+Try this veneer from Amazon.
+Or for an easier and cheaper alternative, try bamboo-printed vinyl.

 9. Draw a line in each flower where the edge of the table is.
 Line up this line with the grain of the veneer.
 Keep the veneer grain consistent throughout your project.
 Then tape each pattern to the veneer and trace it with a pencil.